-- 5. Let's explore the process of random assignment to determine whether it does "work."
+- 5. Let's explore the process of random assignment to determine whether it reduces confounding.
 First, let's focus on the sex (male vs. female) variable.
 Suppose we put each person's name on a slip, put those slips in a hat and mix them up thoroughly, and then randomly draw out 12 slips for names of people to assign to the drug treatment group.
 The other 12 will be assigned to the placebo group.
 What proportion of this treatment group do you expect will be male?
 What proportion of the placebo group do you expect will be male?
-Do you think we will always get an 8/8 split (8 males in each treatment group)? - 6.
-To repeat this random assignment a large number of times to observe the long-run behavior, we will use the Randomizing Subjects applet.
+Why won't we always observe the proportions that you expect? - 6.
+To simulate this random assignment a large number of times to evaluate our predications and observe the long-run behavior, we will use the Randomizing Subjects applet.
 Open the applet and press the Randomize button.
 What proportion of subjects assigned to Group 1 are male?
 Of Group 2?
 What is the difference in these two proportions?